walmartlabs/concord-website/docs/plugins/http.md

 ### Inline Syntax

-The `asString` method uses `GET` as a default request method and returns the response as string.
+The `asString` method uses `GET` as a default request method and returns a response as string.

 ```yaml
 - log: "${http.asString('http://host:post/path/test.txt')}"
 ```